 This project uses a standard procedure for measuring the thermal performance of a house.
 For the house to lose heat, there must be a temperature difference.
 The interior must be warmer than the outside.
-Since you can't cool down your classroom, you will warm up your house to 10 °C above room temperature.
+Since you can't cool down your classroom to 0 °C, you will warm up your house to 10 °C above room temperature.
 This is done with a heater light bulb inside the house.

-As with a real house, what matters is how much of the time the furnace must be on to keep the house warm.
+As with a real house, what matters is how long the furnace must be on to keep the house warm.
 The more it's on, the more energy is used per day and the greater your heating bill.
 To imitate this situation, you will record what percentage of time the heater light bulb must be on to keep the house at 10° C above room temperature.

 Finally, you will perform the same test, but with a bright light shining on the house, imitating sunshine.
 You can then tell how much your energy bill is reduced by "solar heating."
-Build a model house and measure how much energy is needed to keep it warm.

 Note: This is the first chapter of a longer engineering project in which students design, construct, and test their own houses (with different shapes, roofs, windows, etc.), using the same simple materials.
 They also explore the various mechanisms of heat transfer-conduction, convection, radiation, and heat capacity-with hands-on or model-based experiments.
-See: http://concord.org/ engineering
+See: http://concord.org/engineering